Plywood vs OSB For Flooring: Which Is The Best Choice?

 • Ideal for cost-effective projects where moisture resistance isn’t a primary concern.

-Plywood vs OSB for Flooring: The Weight Factor
+Plywood vs OSB For Flooring: The Weight Factor

 Weight is another important consideration in flooring materials.
 In general, plywood is lighter than OSB.
 This can make plywood easier to handle, transport, and install, especially for DIY projects.